elopez17/Soundwave/README.md

 # Soundwave

-Soundwave is a music streaming app in which users can publish songs.
+Soundwave is a music streaming app in which users can publish songs and post comments.

 Live Site: [Soundwave](https://soundwave-app.herokuapp.com/?#/)